CodeAndCake/TeamBuildingBot/README.md

 	In the filed that starts with `$` type in `node bot.js`

-	The rest is kind of self-explanatory (if you've got so far).
+	The rest is kind of self-explanatory (if you've got so far!).

 	Click `Save` and your bot is all set up! :tada: